Why the rule of odds dramatically improves photography composition

 What if you’re photographing a family of four?
 You can’t just remove one person from the image, because they don’t fit in with the rule of odds.

-Instead, you have to be very aware of where everyone is so that you can grab those moments when they are naturally arranged into groups to take advantage of the rule of odds.
+Photographing families with small children is of course not as easy as that.
+In fact, herding frogs is easier.
+Instead, you have to be aware of where everyone is so you can grab moments when they’re naturally arranged into groups that follow the rule of odds.

 Rule of odds in family photography composition